Chris5332/Tehnologii-Web/README.md

 - PHP – for backend logic, session management, and data processing
 - SQLite – as the local database engine
 - RSS – for generating a feed of new adoption listings
-- CSV/JSON – for data export
+- CSV/JSON – for data export/import
 - XAMPP – as the development environment (Apache + PHP + SQLite)

 ### 5.2 Authors